copperspice/copperspice/README.md

 To use the CopperSpice libraries a C++17 compiler and a C++17 standard library are required.

 CopperSpice CMake build files are provided with the source distribution.
-We recommend your projects should also use CMake for the build system.
+We recommend your projects should also use CMake and Ninja for the build system.

 For additional information about building from source, refer to our CopperSpice Overview Documentation or the KitchenSink demo application for sample CMake project files.